Erikel746/disBotWOL/README.md

-Discord Bot to send commadns like WOL for your own hosted servers
+Discord Bot to send commands like WOL for your own hosted servers.